mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   self.assertEqual(80.0, hours_tracker.billable_hours())
 ```

 The second example is simpler, with only half as many lines.
 And it's more obvious.
-The reader doesn't have to jump around the function tracking names of constants.
-Magic numbers made this test better.
+The reader doesn't have to jump around to track the constants' names.

+Magic numbers made this test better, just as they make all tests better.
+If you find yourself yearning to define a constant in your test, it likely indicates a flaw in your test, such as [abuse of helper methods](#if-you-need-helper-methods-write-them-responsibly).

 **Avoid creating named constants in test code.
 Use magic numbers instead.**
 {: .notice--info}